ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     NO_TAG_FILES or DUP_FILES
     The option is turned on with the option SHOW_ORIG_PATH in the ini file.
     With this option on, the path for each file is shown twice,
-    - the path on disk, that is, after any RM8 token in the path has been expanded.
+    - the path on disk, that is, after any RM8-9 token in the path has been expanded.
     - the path as saved in the database with the token not expanded.

-*   General information: File paths pointing to external files in RM 7:   all paths are absolute starting with a drive letter in RM 8&9: absolute file path starting with a drive letter or
+*   Background information: File paths pointing to external files in RM 7:   all paths are absolute starting with a drive letter in RM 8&9: absolute file path starting with a drive letter or